Technology > Calibration > NISAR Calibration

 Deployment

-Trial deployment of two NISAR CRs occurred in June, 2021 near Clinton, Oklahoma.
+Trial deployment of two NISAR CRs occurred in June, 2021 near Arapaho, Oklahoma.
 The images below are from left to right, N01K and N03K.

 East facing CR N01K in the morning